Roll-out

 To read also-What Is Air Compressor? – Different Types of Air Compressors

-The amount of oil a compressor need
+The amount of oil a compressor needs

 The compressor size can indicate how much oil the machine needs to use.
-Generally, the majority of the compressors use no more than a couple of ounces of oils at the moment.
+Generally, the majority of compressors use no more than a couple of ounces of oils at the moment.
 Unplug, clean, and refill again; the process of oil replacement in air compressors is done!

 Bottom line